Mexco Energy (NYSEAMERICAN:MXC) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Mexco Energy (NYSEAMERICAN:MXC – Get Rating) in a research note issued to investors on Thursday morning.
+StockNews.com began coverage on shares of Mexco Energy (NYSEAMERICAN:MXC – Get Rating) in a research report released on Friday morning.
 The brokerage issued a hold rating on the oil and gas exploration company’s stock.

-Separately, Canaccord Genuity Group reissued a speculative buy rating and issued a GBX 2 ($0.03) target price on shares of Mexco Energy in a report on Wednesday, March 22nd.
+Separately, Canaccord Genuity Group restated a speculative buy rating and set a GBX 2 ($0.03) price objective on shares of Mexco Energy in a research note on Wednesday, March 22nd.

 Mexco Energy Stock Up 2.9 %